Etna newsletter message: The Expert's Guide to Lead Nurturing

 The experts we consulted indicate that persistence is as important as speed.

-Sandy Roos, a plastic surgery business consultant for Sientra, has data that showed an increase in the schedule rate when practices follow up with prospects 4 to 5 times within the first 7 days post-inquiry.
+Sandy Roos, VP Business Development & Marketing for North Texas Plastic Surgery, has data that showed an increase in the schedule rate when practices follow up with prospects 4 to 5 times within the first 7 days post-inquiry.

 Catherine Maley, president of Cosmetic Image Marketing, recommends that you continue to stay in contact until they ask you not to.
 She reminds us that “people change, circumstances change, technologies change, so keep in touch forever since you never know how close they are to picking up that phone again to call you and book!”